rstudio/gitdown/README.md

 Under development
 -----------------

-Extension of `blogdown` to create webistes based on packages.
+Extension of `blogdown` to create Hugo websites for packages.